 - Google Cloud service account credentials (JSON format)

 - PEM-encoded private keys (including RSA, DSA, and PGP)

 This checking feature is available for all repositories at no charge.

 How the security-key checking feature works

 When a user executes a

-might be a security key.
+that might be a security key.
 If a match is found, the feature blocks the

-command and notifies users what was found and where.
+push and notifies users what was found and where.
 For example:

 The push has been rejected because we detect that it contains a private key.
 Please check the following commands and confirm that it's intentional: git show [COMMIT] You can use `git rev-list --objects --all` to find the files.
 To push these files, please run `git push -o nokeycheck`.